 [PR 5.8.6-1a] The 5G system shall enable an authorized PIN user to configure which UEs connected to the public network can perform service discovery of PIN Elements in a PIN.
 The 5G system shall support configuration per 5GLAN VN, per group of UEs, or per individual UE.

-[PR 5.8.6-2] The The PIN Element with gateway capability shall support optimization ofservice discovery of PIN Elements in a PIN by UEs on the public network, e.g. by reducing the amount and frequency of service discovery messages sent from PIN Elements.
+[PR 5.8.6-2] When a PIN Element (as a UE) is using direct network connection for communication with other PIN Elements which are behind one or more PIN Element with Gateway Capability, the 5G system shall support efficient mechanisms for the PIN Element to discover those other PIN Elements and their capabilities.

 [PR 5.8.6-3] The 5G system shall support a mechanism(s) to mitigate a malicious flood of service discovery messages.